-It's a fact of life that vision changes occur as you get older.
-But these changes don't have to compromise your lifestyle.
-Knowing what to expect and when to seek professional care are important steps to safeguarding your vision.
+Vision changes occur as you get older, but these changes don't have to affect your lifestyle.
+Knowing what to expect and when to seek professional care can help you safeguard your vision.

-As you reach your 60s and beyond, you need to be attentive to warning signs of age-related eye health problems that could cause vision loss.
+As you reach your 60s and beyond, you need to be aware of the warning signs of age-related eye health problems that could cause vision loss.
 Many eye diseases have no early symptoms.
-They may develop painlessly and you may not be aware of changes to your vision until the condition is quite advanced.
-But wise lifestyle choices and regular eye exams can significantly improve your chances of maintaining good eye health even as you age.
+They may develop painlessly, and you may not notice the changes to your vision until the condition is quite advanced.
+Wise lifestyle choices, regular eye exams and early detection of disease can significantly improve your chances of maintaining good eye health and vision as you age.

 You may not realize that health problems affecting other parts of your body can affect your vision as well.
-Individuals with diabetes or hypertension (high blood pressure), or taking medications that have eye-related side effects, are at greatest risk for developing vision problems.
+People with diabetes or hypertension (high blood pressure), or who are taking medications that have eye-related side effects, are at greatest risk for developing vision problems.

 Age-related Eye and Vision Problems